 He admitted that discovering the cave was a little like having children.

-“I didn’t recognize that emotion at the time, but suddenly your life changes and you have responsibility and obligations.
-And that’s really the way Randy and I took on this discovery, as obligation and responsibility.”
+“I didn’t recognize that emotion at the time, but suddenly your life changes, and you have responsibility and obligations.
+And that’s the way Randy and I took on this discovery, as obligation and responsibility.”

 The cave once known as Xanadu had good advocates in Gary Tenan and Randy Tufts.
 The Karchner family helped, too.
-They all knew that the still-living cave must be preserved, and not turned into a theme park.
+They all knew that the still-living cave could not be turned into a theme park.

 “This is an amazing natural resource,” said Tenan.
 “It must be preserved for future generations.”

 More images from Kartchner Caverns: